 Even the best painter in the world can make a mistake or have an accident so don't skip the step of putting down drop cloths - especially if you have wall-to-wall carpet.
-While paint splatters can sometimes be picked off of hardwood, laminate or tile floors, it's virtually impossible to get paint out of carpet.
+While paint splatters can sometimes be picked off of hardwood, laminate or tile floors, it's virtually impossible to get paint out of the carpet.
 And if something happens and you accidentally spill a can or a tray full of paint you'll spend a lifetime trying to remove it from the floor - no matter what type of flooring you have.

 Gather Materials in One Place

 Painting requires brushes, rollers, paint trays, cloths, ladders, and any number of other items depending on what and where you're painting.
 Save yourself time and frustration by making a list of all the items you'll need to get the job done and make sure they're all together in one place before you start.
 There's nothing worse than being in the middle of a project only to discover you can't find something you need.